Iran warns it will target US troops and Israel if America strikes over protests

 Other footage purportedly showed demonstrators peacefully marching down a street and others honking their car horns on the street.

 “The pattern of protests in the capital has largely taken the form of scattered, short-lived, and fluid gatherings, an approach shaped in response to the heavy presence of security forces and increased field pressure,” the Human Rights Activists News Agency said.
-“At the same time, reports were received of surveillance drones flying overhead and movements by security forces around protest locations, indicating ongoing monitoring and security control.”
+“Reports were received of surveillance drones flying overhead and movements by security forces around protest locations, indicating ongoing monitoring and security control.”

 In Mashhad, Iran's second-largest city some 725 kilometers (450 miles) northeast of Tehran, footage purported to show protesters confronting security forces.
 Flaming debris and dumpsters could be seen in the street, blocking the road.
-Mashhad is home to the Imam Reza shrine, the holiest in Shiite Islam, making the protests there carry heavy significance for the country's theocracy.
+Mashhad is home to the Imam Reza shrine, the holiest in Shiite Islam.

 Protests also appeared to happen in Kerman, 800 kilometers (500 miles) southeast of Tehran.

-Iranian state television on Sunday morning took a page from demonstrators, having their correspondents appear on streets in several cities to show calm areas with a date stamp shown on screen.
+Iranian state television on Sunday morning had their correspondents appear on the streets in several cities to show calm areas with a date stamp shown on screen.
 Tehran and Mashhad were not included.
 They also showed pro-government demonstrations in Qom and Qazvin.

 Ali Larijani, a top security official, went on state TV to accuse some demonstrators of “killing people or burning some people, which is very similar to what ISIS does,” referring to the Islamic State group by an acronym.
 State TV aired funerals of slain security force members while reporting another six had been killed in Kermanshah.
 It also showed a pickup truck full of bodies in body bags and later a morgue.